 Where are these services located?

-Basic veterinary services are available through the Ontario SPCA Centre Veterinary Hospital in Stouffville and the Ontario SPCA Marion Vernon Memorial Animal Clinic in Barrie, which offer high-volume spay/neuter services to the public.
+Basic veterinary services are available through the Ontario SPCA Centre Veterinary Hospital in Stouffville and the Ontario SPCA Marion Vernon Memorial Animal Clinic in Barrie, which offer high-quality, high-volume spay/neuter services to the public.

 How can people access the service?